 If you have been exposed to COVID-19 and are wondering if you should isolate yourself, this isolation and exposure calculator can help guide your next steps.

 Getting ready to pack your bags?
 Whether traveling within the U.S. or heading overseas, make healthy travel plans part of your checklist!

-On the CDC's Travel Preparations page, you will find information on requirements for various types of travel (domestic, international, or cruise ships), FAQs, and more.
+On the CDC's Traveler's Health page, you will find information on requirements for various types of travel (domestic, international, or cruise ships), FAQs, and more.

 Wishing you safe and healthy adventures!

 It's our shot to get protected.

 Everyone in the United States 5 years and older are eligible for a COVID-19 vaccine, and it's the best way to minimize your risk from COVID-19 and keep your family and friends safe.
 Getting vaccinated is fast, easy, and free.